IBC Awards 2025 longlist revealed!

 How does it feel to win the first-ever Inclusive Books for Children Awards?

-It makes me feel very grateful and honored, and also very happy that this book, apart from helping children to be more open with food, is valued so positively for its features, so families can see themselves reflected.
+It makes me feel very grateful and honoured, and also very happy that this book, apart from helping children to be more open with food, is valued so positively for its features, so families can see themselves reflected.

-I was with my son when I received the happy news, and I couldn't believe it!
-My first thought was feeling super happy for all the team involved in making this book and for this wonderful recognition.
+I was with my son when I received the happy news, and I couldn‘t believe it!
+My first thought was feeling super happy for all the team involved in making this book, and for this wonderful recognition.

 What would you like readers to take away from reading Too Green!?